Pard3sh/devNotes/git.md

 This is only if you need to access a different remote branch.

+fetch all branches:

+`git fetch --all`

+list all branches:

-`git fetch --all` `git branch -a` // list all branches
+`git branch -a`

-//now switch to it
+now switch to it:

 `git checkout <branch-name>`

 ## Push to remote